jreisinger/docs/data/notes/k8s/volumes.md

-Containers store data in a temporary fielsystem which is empty each time a container starts.
+Containers store data in a temporary filesystem which is isolated from any other container and is empty each time a container starts.
 A Volume persists data beyond a container restart.
 A PersistentVolume keeps data even beyond a Pod or node/cluster restart.

 Thus K8s Volume abstraction fixes two problems: